-5G and multi-access edge computing are two technologies that will undoubtedly integrate in enterprise networks in the future.
+5G and multi-access edge computing, or MEC, are two technologies that will undoubtedly integrate in enterprise networks in the future.

-Despite the inevitability of 5G and MEC integration, many enterprises see 5G and MEC as independent technologies, said Yesmean Luk, senior consultant at STL Partners -- a research and consultancy firm based in London -- in a recent webinar.
+Despite the inevitable consolidation of 5G and MEC, many enterprises see 5G and MEC as independent technologies, said Yesmean Luk, senior consultant at STL Partners -- a research and consultancy firm based in London -- in a webinar.

 STL Partners conducted a survey in November 2020 in which more than 700 enterprises across various industries were asked about their current networks.
 Forty percent of respondents reported latency issues.
 Additionally, enterprises reported security and reliability concerns as one of the biggest motivations for integrating 5G and MEC.